Skip to content

 The yellow-headed blackbird is a medium-sized bird with striking features – its head and neck are bright yellow, while the rest of its body is black.

-It has large eyes, a pointed bill and long wings that help it to soar through the air.
+It has large eyes, a pointed bill, and long wings that help it soar.

 The species gets its name from Greek words meaning ‘yellow’ (xanthous) and ‘head’ (cephalus).

-This species can be found in wetlands across North America during summer months where they feed on insects and other invertebrates such as snails, earthworms, spiders and crustaceans.
+This species can be found in wetlands across North America during summer, where they feed on insects and other invertebrates such as snails, earthworms, spiders, and crustaceans.

-During winter months they migrate southward for food or when temperatures drop too low for their comfort.
+During winter, they migrate southward for food or when temperatures drop too low for comfort.

 KingdomAnimalia